Names That Mean Famous

 Copy link

-Names that mean famous might inspire your child to seek the limelight or feel that they're famous without having to do anything at all.
-Famous is certainly an appropriate name meaning right now.
+Names that mean famous or fame might inspire your child to seek the limelight or feel that they're famous without having to do anything at all.
+Famous is certainly an appropriate name meaning today.

 Because names were coined hundreds or even thousands of years ago, the meaning of famous does not usually refer to "famous on Instagram."
 Instead, most names with famous in the meaning mean things like "famous ruler" and "famous warrior".